Corentin Jallon

-Corentin Jallon is an Algerian-French Kickboxer.
-He is the former World Kickboxing Network (WKN) Cruiserweight World Champion as well as the Muaythai & K-1 FFSCDA France -91kg Champion, King of the Ring -91kg Champion and he has competed in SUPERKOMBAT.
-Jallon became the WKN World Champion in 2013 after defeating Cristian Bosch in Buenos Aires, Argentina.
+Corentin Jallon is an Algerian-French Kickboxer competing in the heavyweight and cruiserweight division.
+He is the former World Kickboxing Network (WKN) Cruiserweight World Champion as well as the Muaythai & K-1 FFSCDA France -91kg Champion, King of the Ring -91kg Champion and he has competed in Superkombat.
+In 2013, Jallon became the WKN World Champion after defeating Cristian Bosch in Buenos Aires, Argentina.

 Early life

 Jallon was born in France and was introduced to kickboxing at a later age.
-He competed in his first match at the age 26 years old in the C-Class division.
-He started training with his coach Badri Rouabhia at AJSR Saint Raphaël.
+He started training with his coach Badri Rouabhia at AJSR in Saint Raphaël and competed in his first match at the age 26 years old.

 Career

 Kickboxing

 On Juin 30, 2012, Jallon faced Zinedine Hameur-Lain at the Pro fightKarate 4 in the heavyweight category and lost on points.

 On May 24, 2014, Jallon fought Sebastian Ciobanu -95 kg to a draw with at SUPERKOMBAT World Grand Prix II 2014 in Constanta, Romania.

 On May 10, 2014, Jallon avenged his previous 2012 loss and rematched Zinedine Hameur-Lain at King of the Ring 3 in Longeville-lès-Metz, Metz, France, winning by TKO in the first round.

 On September 23, 2017, Jallon faced Romain Falendry and lost by decision.

 On December 2, 2017, Jallon faced the Spanish Ivan Valenzuela at La 13ème Nuit Du Muay Thai in France and won by decision.

 On April 27, 2019, Jallon faced Gabriele Casella at Fighting Spirit 7 in Rome, Italy and lost by decision.

 On December 14, 2019, Jallon faced Anthony Valerde under K-1 rules in L'Isle-sur-la-Sorgue, France and lost by decision.